lacerbi/setup-athanor/PROJECT.md

     - Changes into the new project directory.
     - Executes `npm ci` for a precise dependency installation.
     - If `npm ci` fails, it attempts a recovery by running `npm install`.
+6.  **Compiles Application:**
+    - Executes `npm run package` to build a native desktop application.
+    - Creates platform-specific executables in the `out` directory.
-6.  **Provides Instructions:** Displays a success message with clear commands on how to launch Athanor.
+7.  **Provides Instructions:** Displays a success message with platform-specific guidance on how to launch the compiled Athanor application.

 The project uses `execa` for robust execution of external commands, `chalk` for styling console output, and `unzipper` for the ZIP extraction fallback.